ydahal1/ydahal1/jokes.md

-What did the sea say to the sand?
-"We have to stop meeting like this."
+Why does Superman get invited to dinners?
+Because he is a Supperhero.

 [
-Fri Dec 19 00:30:48 UTC 2025
+Sat Dec 20 00:28:51 UTC 2025
  ]